frankshearar/Home/Centrally-managing-NuGet-packages.md

 **Note:**  Assumption is that the central packages version management file (CPVMF) is a MSBuild file assuming MSBuild would provide free parsing logic (and other benefits) for the file.
 If not, it can be any format that NuGet can parse (including nuget.config).
 The exact format is TBD and is implementation detail.
 The rest of the doc assumes it to be a MSBuild props file.

-* Package Versions can be centrally managed in `packages.props` file located at the solution or repo root.
+* Package Versions can be centrally managed in `packages.props` file located at the solution root folder.
 * Package references (`PackageReference`) managed at each project level without any version information.
-* Managing packages for the repo/projects:
+* Managing packages for the solution/projects:
   * Adding packages references not listed in `packages.props` will add the package as reference in the project.
 In addition it will add the package details including version info in the CPVMF.
   * Updating package reference per project will be an error.
 An option to update in the `packages.props` file will be available.
   * Removing/uninstalling package references per project is allowed.